soxhub/telemetry-bot/telemetry_bot/README.md

 ```
 STORAGE_TYPE

-    Either "standalone" or "remote", this option is required.
+    Either "standalone", "compat" or "remote"; this option is required.

 REMOTE_WRITE_URL